 Every year, billions are spent and lost across the sports betting and online gambling industries.
-From poker to snooker and horse racing to motor sports - online gambling has evolved into one of the most lucrative online businesses today.
+From poker, snooker and horse racing to motor sports and football - online betting and gambling has evolved into one of the most lucrative online businesses today.

 Over the next four years, the online gambling market is expected to grow by $114.21 billion.
 While this definitely signals exciting opportunities for the industry, it also attracts risk.

-At its foundation, gambling is all about learning to calculate and exercise risk, but there are other outside forces that are harder to predict and control that will influence how we measure success or failure and they include money laundering, fraud and cybercrime.
+At its foundation, online gambling is all about learning to calculate and exercise risk, which even an online gambling blog can’t teach you.
+But there are other risk factors that make it harder to measure success or failure.
+They include money laundering, fraud and cybercrime.